mdditt2000/prometheus/README.md

         static_configs:
         - targets: ['192.168.200.92']
 ```
-Add Prometheus configuration to the configmap and re-apply
+Add BIGIP - TS job to the config-map.yaml so its mounts to the Prometheus container.